blakeembrey/change-case/packages/change-case/README.md

 All methods accept an `options` object as the second argument:

+- `delimiter?: string` The character to use between words.
+Default depends on method, e.g. `_` in snake case.
 - `locale?: string[] | string | false` Lower/upper according to specified locale, defaults to host environment.
 Set to `false` to disable.
 - `separateNumbers?: boolean` Splits `foo123` into `foo 123` instead of keeping them together.
 Defaults to `true`.
 - `prefixCharacters?: string` Retain at the beginning of the string.
 Defaults to `""`.
 Example: use `"_"` to keep the underscores in `__typename`.